aws-samples/machine-learning-using-k8s/mxnet.md

 In this sample, we'll use MNIST database of handwritten digits and train the model to recognize any handwritten digit.

 1. You can use a pre-built Docker image `rgaut/deeplearning-mxnet:with_mxnet`.
-This image has training code and downloads data.
+This image has training code and downloads training and test data sets.

    Alternatively, you can build a Docker image using the Dockerfile in `samples/mxnet/mnist/Dockerfile`.